Renal cell carcinoma: Percutaneous ablative therapies

 Percutaneous ablation therapies use image-guidance by radiologists to treat localized tumors if a surgical procedure is not a good option.
 Although the use of laparoscopic surgical techniques for complete nephrectomies has reduced some of the risks associated with surgery, surgery of any sort in some cases will still not be feasible.
 For example, the elderly, people who already have severe renal dysfunction, or people who have several comorbidities, surgery of any sort is not warranted.

 A probe is placed through the skin and into the tumor using real-time imaging of both the probe tip and the tumor by computed tomography, ultrasound, or even magnetic resonance imaging guidance, and then destroying the tumor with heat (radiofrequency ablation) or cold (cryotherapy).
 These modalities are at a disadvantage compared to traditional surgery in that pathologic confirmation of complete tumor destruction is not possible.
 Therefore, long-term follow-up is crucial to assess completeness of tumour ablation.
 Ideally, percutaneous ablation is restricted to tumours smaller than 3.5 cm and to guide the treatment.
 However, there are some cases where ablation can be used on tumors that are larger.

-The two main types of ablation techniques that are used for renal cell carcinoma are radio frequency ablation and cryoablation.
+The two main types of ablation techniques that are used for renal cell carcinoma are radiofrequency ablation and cryoablation.